pedro-profile/pedro-profile/README.md

 I am currently on the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be here once ready.

-With this if you wish to hire my services, you can judge my knowledge level, and we can discuss technical aspects directly.
+With this. if you wish to hire my services, you can judge my knowledge level, and we can discuss technical aspects directly.

 I made this video,  https://youtu.be/xBdfI6vz1Lw  for another company, as a summary of my Professional Experiences.